countnazgul/qlBuilder/README.md

 > npm install -g qlbuilder

-Once the global package is installed you can use `qlbuilder` command from anywhere
+Once the global package is installed you can use `qlbuilder` command from any folder

 ## How to use?